MarcosCobena/marcoscobena.github.io/items/wave-engines-on-line-gltf-viewer.md

 *The on-boarding experience*

-[glTF viewer](http://gltf.waveengine.net/) is a SPA (Single Page Application, a website run on a single page) which works entirely in client side, powered by [Mono's support for Wasm](https://github.com/mono/mono/tree/master/sdks/wasm), which will be [included in .NET 5](https://twitter.com/jcant0n/status/1200388180316446721). glTF is the nowadays standard for 3D models, and can be viewed on-line by simply drag &amp; dropping such inside —we've included a demo-mode for those without a handy file close.
+[glTF viewer](http://gltf.waveengine.net/) is a SPA (Single Page Application, a website run on a single page) which works entirely in client side, powered by [Mono's support for Wasm](https://github.com/mono/mono/tree/master/sdks/wasm), which will be [included in .NET 5](https://twitter.com/jcant0n/status/1200388180316446721). glTF is the nowadays standard for 3D models, and can be viewed on-line by simply drag &amp; dropping such inside â€”we've included a demo-mode for those without a handy file close.
 Its main features pack:

   - support for glTF 2.0 (*) in different flavours: plain glTF, glTF-Binary (.glb) and glTF-Embedded
     - [here](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) you can find sample models
     - (*) it may happen models fail loading: we are working on making the import process stronger, and would help us if you report us any issue may find (thanks in advance!)
   - load .glb files from external links: you can show models to others by just sharing a single link ([example](https://gltf.waveengine.net/?model=https%3A%2F%2Fraw.githubusercontent.com%2FKhronosGroup%2FglTF-Sample-Models%2Fmaster%2F2.0%2FAvocado%2FglTF-Binary%2FAvocado.glb))
   - manipulate the model with mouse or fingers, thinking on mobile devices for this last

 This article will visit a few caveats we found during the development, and how we surpassed them finally.
 We hope you enjoy reading such and, hopefully, will learn something new in between.